martincham/espn-nba-fantasy-analyzer/README.md

   [6] Exit
 ```

-SWID and espn_s2 required for private leagues. league_id is required for all leagues.
+SWID and espn_s2 required for private leagues, but it doesn't hurt to put yours, league_id is required for all leagues.

 This utility scores players where 100 is the average production of players rostered in your league, over the specified timespan.
 A score of 200 will have double the production, 50 will have half.